Week 2 of 4: Instrumentation and Noise Characterization

 print(" - NI-DAQmx drivers are installed")In this lab, you learned to:

-and the example scripts in the python/ folder for
+Resources page and the example scripts in the

 Your lab notebook should include the following for this week: